Awesomerly/RoliValueShowThing/README.md

-This extension shows rolimon values on the Roblox trade tab.
-Very useful for people trying to quickly decide whether a trade is worth it.
+This extension shows [https://www.rolimons.com/](Rolimons) values on the Roblox trade tab.
+This is very useful for people trying to quickly decide whether to accept or decline a trade.

 It looks like this: